-The results indicate that all results for TSP, ammonia, SO2, and NO2 were in compliance with Class II PRC standards.
-However, part of PM{2.5} and PM10 monitoring results exceeded the 24-hour average.
-The results indicate that the overall air quality at the surroundings of the project site is ordinary.
+The results indicate that all results for TSP, ammonia, $SO{2\!\scriptscriptstyle ,}$ and $NO_2$ were in compliance with Class II PRC standards except $PM{2.5}$ monitoring results at No.1 location exceeded the 24-hour average.
+The reason is now project site is undeveloped land without any vegetation cover and is easy to generate dust during windy days.
+The results indicate that the overall air quality at the surroundings of the project site is good.

-4.7.2 Surfacewater
+4.5.2 Surfacewater